 In a life-threatening situation, every second counts.
 The busy roads of a city like Boston can make it very difficult for an emergency vehicle to respond to incidents quickly.
 In 2017, the median response time for potentially life threatening (Priority 1) scenarios in Boston was 6.4 minutes.
 Ambulances, police vehicles, and fire trucks use three forms of alert: an audible warning, flashing lights and colored bodywork markings.
 Often the first alert system to be noticed is the audible warning, which is typically a sweeping siren pattern.
 Early localization of sirens by pedestrians and motorists provides them with time to move out of the way to allow emergency vehicles to maneuver faster through traffic.
 However, sirens no longer cut through the noise of everyday life as they once did.
 Today, cars are better soundproofed and often filled with loud music or other distractions.
-A driver may hear the siren, but have trouble determining where the emergency vehicle is coming from.
+A driver may hear the siren, but have trouble determining where the emergency vehicle is coming from or how to tell the difference between emergency sirens.
 Some new developments in siren technology aim to solve these problems to improve response times and save more lives.

 Difficulties of the Modern Noise Environment